ku-fpg/ku-fpg.github.io/people/andygill.md

 ## Professional Awards

+ * Millar Scholar, for overall achievement during the past academic year, University of Kansas School of Engineering,
+   2015.
  * Harry Talley Excellence in Teaching Award, for contributed significantly to undergraduate education and developing a strong rapport with students both inside and outside of the classroom,